iManage and noslegal: Speaking the same language with open-source legal data standards

 Enter noslegal

-Noslegal, supported by iManage, is an open-source project that offers standardized taxonomies and guides for the legal sector.
-It helps firms and professionals use a common vocabulary and define knowledge assets more clearly.
+Noslegal, supported by iManage, is an open-source, community-based project that offers standardized taxonomies, metadata models, and guides for the legal sector.
+It helps an organization to quickly adopt a common vocabulary that allows it to define work products and knowledge assets more effectively.

 Perfecting the wheel

-By design, noslegal’s efforts are collaborative, aiming to capture best practices in structuring and enriching knowledge assets.
-Its design committee is formed from industry experts, including iManage, helping to ensure that its taxonomies reflect best practices and meet the evolving needs of legal organizations.
+Noslegal’s efforts are collaborative, aiming to capture best practices in structuring and enriching legal work assets.
+Its Design Committee is made up of industry experts, including iManage, and they work to ensure that its taxonomies reflect best practices, are well-governed, and meet the evolving needs of the legal market.
+By leveraging collective expertise, the initiative helps the wider community by avoiding the need to start from scratch and therefore lengthy debates over taxonomy details - so often a momentum killer in projects like this.

 In addition to providing the taxonomies, noslegal also publishes guides that explain what their concepts mean, with careful definitions and examples to help distinguish between them.
 This does wonders for keeping all stakeholders on the same page when discussing labels and helps clarify distinctions that might otherwise be ambiguous.